-To summarize, we combined optical spectroscopy, photoconductivity, and first principles calculations to unveil the electronic properties of $Ca_3Ti_2O_7$ , the first bulk room-temperature ferroelectric oxide discovered in the last 50 years.
-Analysis of the linear absorption spectrum reveals a direct gap at 3.94 eV, significantly larger than that in $CaTiO_3$ (3.4 eV) due to confinement effects in the n=2 member of the Ruddlesden-Popper series.
+To summarize, we combined optical spectroscopy, photoconductivity, and first principles calculations to unveil the electronic properties of Ca3Ti2O7, a recently discovered hybrid improper ferroelectric oxide.
+Analysis of the linear absorption spectrum reveals a direct gap at 3.94 eV, noticeably larger than that in $CaTiO_3$ (3.4 eV) due to confinement effects in the n = 2 member of the Ruddlesden-Popper series.
 The band gap in Ca3Ti2O7 is defined by O $p \rightarrow$ Ti d charge transfer excitations.
-A-site chemical substitution with Sr broadens the gap ever so slightly, an effect that we attribute to the influence of octahedral tilting.
+A-site chemical substitution into the perovskite layer with Sr broadens the gap ever so slightly, an effect that we attribute to the influence of octahedral tilting.
 On the other hand, oxygen vacancies reduce the band gap to 3.7 eV and introduce a significant low energy tail.
-Both effects are due to the addition of charge carriers and the associated valence band broadening.
-An obvious extension of this work is to investigate B site substitution in $Ca_3Ti_2O_7$ and $Ca_3Ti_2O{7-\delta}$ .
-This may lead to new and interesting families of magnetoelectric multiferroics.
+Both effects are due to the addition of hole carriers and the associated valence band broadening.
+An interesting extension of this work is to investigate B site substitution.
+This may lead to new families of magnetoelectric multiferroics.